 - Resistant: The company has not responded to public stakeholders’ concerns regarding the violation.

-Our research and recommendation are updated regularly with changes in companies’ operations and responsiveness.
-Since the inception of the Investigate database in 2011, we removed from it more than a dozen companies.
+Our research and recommendations are updated regularly with changes in companies’ operations and responsiveness.
+Since the inception of the Investigate database in 2011, we have removed more than 20 companies.
 We hope that our database continues to shrink as companies divest from state violence.

 Our divestment list is neither a “black-list” nor a boycott list.
-We use it to advocate for a specific course of action, and we recognize that different stakeholders might have different opportunities to help promote the same goals.
+We use it to advocate for a specific course of action relevant for investors, and we recognize that different stakeholders might have different opportunities to promote the same goals.
 Please contact us if you need assistance in tailoring specific screening recommendations for different investors, asset managers, or investment consultants.

 Divestment from the Prison Industry

-We hope that the research presented in this publication will help investors refrain from any investment in the prison industry unless they intend to use it for corporate engagement and shareholder activism to help companies change their policies and transition out of this industry.
+We hope that our research will help investors refrain from any investment in the prison industry unless they intend to use it for corporate engagement and shareholder activism to help companies change their policies and transition out of this industry.

 Divestment from the Occupation Industry

-Over the last several years, several large corporations were taken off our divestment list or altogether from the Investigate database, after they have changed their activities on the ground.
-This includes, for example, CRH, SodaStream, Veolia Environnement, HP Inc., Orange, preceded by Unilever, Assa Abloy, and the privately-owned companies Keter Plastic and Barkan Wineries.
+Over the last several years, several large corporations were taken off our divestment list or altogether from the Investigate database after they changed their activities on the ground.
+This includes, for example, CRH, SodaStream, Veolia Environnement, HP Inc., Orange, which followed Unilever, Assa Abloy, and the privately-owned companies Keter Plastic and Barkan Wineries.
 Other companies, which have changed or announced a change in their West Bank business operations, remain under close observation: Caterpillar, Cemex, and Fosun International.